xamie01/kleekit-jobs/README.md

 # project-samuel
-my name is samuel i a an upcoming web dev and this is mmy repository
+my name is Samuel Aghaibie i am upcoming web dev and this is my repository.
+I am currently interning at KleekIt Technologies And my official email is xamzy37@gmail.com